Continuous characterizations of inhomogeneous Besov and Triebel-Lizorkin spaces associated to non-negative self-adjoint operators: Introduction and statement of main results

-In what follows, we always assume that $(M, \rho, \mu)$ is a metric measure space, locally compact with respect to the topology induced by the distance $\rho(\cdot, \cdot)$, satisfying \eqref{D}, {\bf (d)} and {\bf (e)}, and $\mathscr{L}$ is a non-negative self-adjoint operator on $L^{2}(M, d\mu)$ with heat kernel satisfying {\bf (a)--(c)}.
+In what follows, we always assume that $(M, \rho, \mu)$ is a metric measure space, locally compact with respect to the topology induced by the distance $\rho(\cdot, \cdot)$, satisfying \textbf{(H1), (H2), (H3)}, and $\mathscr{L}$ is a nonnegative self-adjoint operator on $L^{2}(M, d\mu)$ with heat kernel satisfying \textbf{(H4), (H5), (H6)}.
+This setting is quite general and covers a wide range of situations, including Lie groups of polynomial volume growth and complete Riemannian manifolds with Ricci curvature bounded from below and satisfying the volume doubling condition.
+In particular, it covers the classical Euclidean setting.
+See \cite{CKP} and \cite{KP} for more details.

 We now recall the definition of Besov and Triebel-Lizorkin spaces associated to $\mathscr{L}$, introduced by Kerkyacharian and Petrushev \cite{KP}.
-Denote by $\mathcal{S}_{\mathscr{L}}'$ the class of distributions associated to $\mathscr{L}$, which was introduced in \cite{KP} and whose definition will be recalled in Section \ref{sec2}. \begin{definition} Let $\varphi_{0}, \varphi \in C^{\infty}_{0}(\mathbb{R})$ be even functions such that
+Denote by $\mathcal{S}_{\mathscr{L}}'$ the class of distributions associated to $\mathscr{L}$, which was introduced in \cite{KP} and will be recalled in Section \ref{sec2} below. \begin{definition} Let $\varphi_{0}, \varphi \in C^{\infty}_{0}(\mathbb{R})$ be even functions such that

 and